 SEMA Data Co-op (SDC)

-A directory designed to guide data users to brands that have successfully undertaken the challenge to manage their product data.
+A directory designed to guide data users to brands that have successfully managed their product data.